Parent page: Configuration

 Map the main System Fields to comparative fields in the source database, so that searches will behave as expected and suitable Manufacturer/Supplier information will be returned.

-The completed data field mapping process will provide live database data to Concord Pro and the Custom Data Synchronization interface.
+The completed data field mapping process will provide live database data to the Workspace and the Custom Data Synchronization interface.
 The setup can be subsequently edited as required.

 Accessing Custom Database Parts Information

-If a database Parts Source is enabled for use in Concord Pro, the custom parts database connected by that part source will be available as a source of Manufacturer/Supplier information in Altium Designer, when signed in to that Concord Pro instance.
+If a database Parts Source is enabled for use in the Workspace, the custom parts database connected by that part source will be available as a source of Manufacturer/Supplier information in Altium Designer, when connected to the Workspace.

 This can be seen in the Add Part Choices dialog, accessed when performing the following in Altium Designer:

-Parts Database information sourced through the Custom Data Synchronization interface, including localized Pricing and Quantity data, is available to the ActiveBOM document and to new/existing managed components, when adding/defining a Part Choice.
+Parts Database information sourced through the Custom Data Synchronization interface, including localized Pricing and Quantity data, is available to the ActiveBOM document and to new/existing Workspace library components, when adding/defining a Part Choice.

-The Data Management - Parts Providers page of the Preferences dialog is command-central for configuring which Suppliers will be available when searching for parts data, along with other options relating to linking to Supplier data.
-When signed in to Concord Pro from Altium Designer, the Altium Parts Options region becomes read-only and adopts those settings defined for Concord Pro (specifically, the Altium Parts Provider parts source, within the Part Providers area of Concord Pro's browser interface).
+The Data Management – Parts Providers page of the Preferences dialog is command-central for configuring which Suppliers will be available when searching for parts data, along with other options relating to linking to Supplier data.
+When connected to the Workspace from Altium Designer, the Altium Parts Options region becomes read-only and adopts those settings defined for the Workspace (specifically, the Altium Parts Provider parts source, within the Part Providers area of the Workspace's browser interface).
 Text will appear above the section to remind you of this.
 Refer back to the section Configuring the Altium Parts Provider for more information.

-While signed in to Concord Pro the Altium Parts Options section will simply be a read-only reflection of what has been centrally configured in that Concord Pro installation.
+While connected to the Workspace the Altium Parts Options section will simply be a read-only reflection of what has been centrally configured in that Workspace.